kindly/flatterer/docs/options.md

 |games      |_link     |text     |2    | _link     |
 |games      |id        |number   |2    | id        |

-It can have additional headers in the file but they will not be used.
-This is true of columns `count` and `field_type` in the above example.
+It can have additional headers but they will not be used.
+This is true of columns `count` in the above example.

 Field order in the output will the same as the row order in the file.